Sipaa-Projects/soapine/CONFIG.md

 * `guid` - The `root` takes the form of a GUID/UUID, such as `guid://736b5698-5ae1-4dff-be2c-ef8f44a61c52/...`.
 The GUID is that of either a filesystem, when available, or a GPT partition GUID, when using GPT, in a unified namespace.
 * `uuid` - Alias of `guid`.
 * `fslabel` - The `root` is the name of the filesystem label of a partition.
 * `tftp` - The `root` is the IP address of the tftp server to load the file from.
-If the root is left empty (`tftp:///...`) the file will be loaded from the server Limine booted from.
+If the root is left empty (`tftp:///...`) the file will be loaded from the server Soapine booted from.
 This resource is only available when booting off PXE.

 A URI can optionally be suffixed with a blake2b hash for the referenced file, by appending a pound character (`#`) followed by the blake2b hash.